drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 That way we can guarantee that services will get to know about the changes they are interested in, just not at the exact time they happen but rather a few moments later (*eventually*).
 After all, sacrificing consistency in favor of high availability and partition tolerance is generally a good idea for [cloud applications¹](#anchor1).

-Now let's discuss each potential solution individually.
+In addition, the service's database essentially becomes the source of truth for messages/events emitted to other consumers.
+This allows us not just to have better visibility into what and when something gets published, but also have greater control of republishing.

+Let's have a look at some patterns next.

 ### The Transactional Outbox Pattern

-A service that uses a relational database to manage its state can take advantage of local ACID transactions perform data changes.
-As part of such a transaction we can additionally insert messages/events into a special `Outbox` table.
+A service that uses a relational database to manage its state can take advantage of local ACID transactions when performing data changes.
+During the transaction, and in addition to the standard changes, we can insert messages/events into a special `Outbox` table, initially marking them as unsent.

-These records contain a boolean `IsPublished` flag, set to `false` by default.

-Finally, a separate `Relay` service scans the `Outbox` table
+Having that structure in place allows us to have a separate `Relay` service that polls the Outbox table, detects any unsent messages, sends them in batches and finally marks them as sent, all within a separate local transaction.

 ### The Full Event Sourcing Pattern